 - Pseudomonas spp: IVDU and genitourinary tract infection

 - Klebsiella spp: IVDU and genitourinary tract infection

 - Haemophilus influenzae: neonates

 - group B streptococci: neonates

-The location of osteomyelitis within a bone varies with age, on account of changing blood supply 1,4:
+The location of osteomyelitis within a bone varies with age, on account of changes in vascularization of different parts of the bone 1,4:

 - neonates: metaphysis and/or epiphysis

 In some instances, radiographic features are specific to a region or a particular type of infection, for example: